mieko/cult/README.md

 once Cult has settled down a bit.
 It's still pre-1.0 software, and we still like breaking things to make it work better for us.

+### Local VirtualBox-driver Development

+The 'virtual-box' driver sees your VMs as images, and clones one to start from.
+The guest must have the VirtualBox Guest Extensions installed and the first network adapter set up to "Bridged", so it acts like an actual machine.

+Cult expects to be able to login as "root" with the password "password", and immediately locks the root account after provisioning.
+On ubuntu, you'll have to re-enabled the account with `sudo passwd root` and/or `sudo passwd -u root`.

+Note that VirtualBox is a little weird, and intended for development only.

 ### Spooky Secrets